-For the RTO, the Limited Resource Constraint is equal to the Limited Demand Resource Reliability Target for the RTO in unforced capacity minus the Short-term Resource Procurement Target for the RTO.
+For the RTO, the Limited Resource Constraint is equal to the Limited Demand Resource Reliability Target for the RTO in unforced capacity minus the Short-term Resource Procurement Target8 for the RTO.
 For an LDA, the Limited Resource Constraint is equal to the Limited Demand Resource Reliability Target for the LDA in unforced capacity minus the Short-term Resource Procurement Target for the LDA.
-The Limited Demand Resource Reliability Target for the PJM Region or an LDA is the maximum amount of Limited Demand Resources in Unforced Capacity determined by PJM to be consistent with the maintenance of reliability as more fully described in the PJM Manual for Reserve Requirements (M-20).
+The Limited Demand Resource Reliability Target for the PJM Region or an LDA is the maximum amount of Limited Demand Resources in Unforced Capacity determined by PJM to be consistent with the maintenance of reliability as more fully described in the PJM Resource Adequacy Analysis Manual (M-20).

 For the RTO, the Sub-Annual Resource Constraint is the equal to the Sub-Annual Resource Reliability Target for the RTO minus the Short-term Resource Procurement Target for the RTO.
 For an LDA, the Sub-Annual Resource Constraint is equal to the Sub-Annual Resource Reliability Target for the LDA minus the Short-term Resource Procurement Target for the LDA.
-The Sub-Annual Reliability Target (formerly known as the Extended Summer Demand Reliability Target) for the PJM Region or an LDA is the maximum amount of the combination of Extended Summer Demand Resources and Limited Demand Resources in Unforced Capacity determined by PJM to be consistent with the maintenance of reliability as more fully described in the PJM Manual for Reserve Requirements (M-20).
+The Sub-Annual Reliability Target (formerly known as the Extended Summer Demand Reliability Target) for the PJM Region or an LDA is the maximum amount of the combination of Extended Summer Demand Resources and Limited Demand Resources in Unforced Capacity determined by PJM to be consistent with the maintenance of reliability as more fully described in the PJM Resource Adequacy Analysis Manual (M-20).

-2.4.3B Base Capacity Demand Resource Constraint and Base Capacity Resource Constraint (2018/2019 & 2019/2020 Delivery Years)
+2.4.3 A Base Capacity Demand Resource Constraint and Base Capacity Resource Constraint